Open Standard · MIT License · v0.2

 PropertyTypeReq.Description

-urlurinoLink to the credential record or badge.
+urlurinoLink to the credential record.

 PropertyTypeReq.Description